The Challenge: Many of us want to live sheltered lives, but by avoiding risks, we miss out on the greatest joys.

 As we stroll, we come up with numerous other examples of ways in which people put up barricades between themselves and life:

-When we travel, many of us check into resorts where we hole up in an air conditioned room, stroll around a protected, manicured campus, swim in a temperature-controlled pool, and eat the food we’re accustomed to having at home.
+When we travel, many of us check into resorts where we hole up in an air-conditioned room, stroll around a protected, manicured campus, swim in a temperature-controlled pool, and eat the food we’re accustomed to having at home.
 We say we’ve been to Mexico… but have you?

-When we go to the grocery store, we often pick up neatly plastic-wrapped packages of prime rib or fish filets without connecting it to the whole animal.
+When we go to the grocery store, we often pick up neatly plastic-wrapped packages of prime rib or fish filets without connecting them to the whole animal.
 I suspect it’s because we don’t want to think about where our meat comes from.

 Why this Shoe-Fork mentality is so prevalent in today’s world?

 “It’s like people don’t want to get too close or too involved with the messiness of life,” Martin speculates.

 I nod.
 “I think it gives us the illusion of control.”